zendeskgarden/react-components/packages/buttons/examples/split-button.md

 The `SplitButton` pattern is accomplished with:

-- `ButtonGroupView` component as a containing wrapper
+- `SplitButton` component as a container
 - `Button` component for the main action
 - `ChevronButton` component for the secondary actions
 - `Dropdown/Menu/Trigger` components from [@zendeskgarden/react-dropdowns](https://garden.zendesk.com/react-components/dropdowns/)